UIC announces students, alumni offered Fulbright awards for 2021-2022

 “The current global crisis conveys the urgency of finding novel medications and to develop collaborative and symbiotic working relations with other countries,” Nauman said.
 “This STEM Fulbright will allow me to learn and tell the stories of native Chilean plants and to make long-term professional relationships so crucial to collaborative research.”

 A Chicago-area native, Nauman received a bachelor’s degree in biology and Spanish from Gordon College in Wenham, Massachusetts, in 2017 and expects to defend her dissertation on the purple mangosteen fruit before her departure.
 She plans to become an internationally collaborative university professor.

-Mona Zubi, a 2021 graduate in public policy and minor in Russian, was named an alternate for the program.
+Mona Zubi, a former Honors College member and 2021 graduate in public policy and minor in Russian, was named an alternate for the program.

 UIC-affiliated applicants named Fulbright semifinalists based on recommendations by the program’s national screening committee include Joanna Dobrowolska, a Ph.D. student in history; Jazmin Juarez, a 2021 graduate in Latin American and Latino studies; Kamryn Martin-Giacalone, a 2021 graduate in biological sciences and political science; and Suhaib Qasim, a 2021 graduate in neuroscience.

 Fulbright advising at UIC is split between Kim Germain of the Office of External Fellowships, or OEF, and the Graduate College, where Williams teams with Lindsay Marshall in administering internal funding competitions and in providing comprehensive assistance to students and alumni of the Graduate College who seek outside fellowships and awards.
 OEF provides advising and assistance to current undergraduate and professional school students in finding and applying for a range of nationally and internationally competitive fellowships, scholarships, and grants.